siggame/PyVis/_sources/design/nomenclature.txt

 .. glossary::

     Interaction
-        This word is mainly reserved for an object animation's dependence on the specific state of another object at a particular point in time.
+        This word, when used in the context of the timeline, is reserved for an object animation's dependence on the specific state of another object at a particular point in time.
 For example, an attack animation may require another unit be at a specific (x, y) coordinate, so the other object should be frozen at that position during the duration of the attack animation.

     Condense(r)
-        The condenser will condense turns into a shorter period of time while trying to preserve, as much as possible, the time allocated for an animation.
+        This is a component of the timeline.
+The condenser will "condense" turns into a shorter period of time while trying to preserve, as much as possible, the time allocated for an animation.
+It tries its best to make normal-mode accurate and fast.

+    Tag
+        An element of the timeline which specifies a "special" point on timeline.
+A tag can be a turn number, break point, bookmark, etc.